SecretFox/DressingRoomTweaks/README.md

 # DressingRoomTweaks
-Lets you move dressing room left/right panels, position gets saved.
+**Features**
-Panels must be dragged from the background(not title).
+Lets you move left/right dressing room panels, panels must be dragged from the background(not title).

 **Keyboard control**
 First you have to click scrollbar on the left panel, after that you can use: